simeonreusch/fpbot/README.md

 In case way too few images are downloaded, check your Marshal and IRSA credentials.
 These are stored in ```~.ztfquery```.
 If there is a problem with these, ztfquery will not complain but simply only download publicly accessable images.

-In this case also make sure to delete the database-file, otherwise no new downloads will be attempted.
-The file is located at ```ZTFDATA/forcephotometry/meta/meta_database.json```.

 ## Usage

 The basic file is pipeline.py, which can be run using different flags.
 Alternatively, the pipeline class can be imported from this file.